True Blue Lapis

 Lapis Lazuli has always mesmerized me.
-Looking at the gold matrix that runs through the deepness of the stone’s blue hue, I love the way it gleams with richness, history and majesty.
+Looking at the gold matrix that runs through the deepness of the stone’s blue hue, I love the way it gleams with richness, history, and majesty.
 Lapis has weight, presence, and speaks of the ages.
 It’s a stone of history and tradition, treasured and adored — how could one not be in love?
 Holding a Lapis stone in my hand, I’m drawn into it.

 Lapis Through the Ages

-As I caress my stone and I wonder about its distant relatives that date back to more than 6500 years, to the ancient times of Mesopotamia, Egypt, China, Greece and Rome.
-The family of the Lapis Lazuli is absolutely eye catching.
-It takes my breath away, as if it walked into a room and announced, “I am here”.
+As I caress my stone and I wonder about its distant relatives that date back to more than 6500 years, to the ancient times of Mesopotamia, Egypt, China, Greece, and Rome.
+The family of the Lapis Lazuli is absolutely eye-catching.
+It takes my breath away–as if it walked into a room to announce: “I am here”.

 Trust a Queen…

 The beautiful Cleopatra even ground the Lapis for use as her royal eye shadow.
 On her upper eyelids, the gold flecks of pyrite found in the Lapis stone added to her allure.
 Both she and the ancient Egyptians used the intense blue of the lapis stone to protect them from the burning haze of the bright desert sun.

 Not only was Lapis used for cosmetics, but it was also prized by the Egyptians who used it to craft intricate jewelry, including amulets, pendants, and beads.